16 September 2024

 While Ahab and Obadiah looked for water to meet the physical needs of their animals, God created an opportunity to meet the spiritual needs of His people He values infinitely more than horses.
 For a long time the people "halted" or limped between two opinions, divided in their allegiance between Baal and the God of Israel.
 After Elijah repaired the altar of God that had been broken down, he dug a trench around it.
 He directed four barrels to be filled with water and dumped on the sacrifice and wood three times and also filled the trench.
 I imagine people in drought were appalled at this apparent waste this life-saving resource poured out on the ground.
 But the abundance of water magnified the miracle that revealed God in truth to His people, the almighty God who causes rain to fall in due season and supplies the Living Water of the Holy Spirit to all who trust in Jesus.

-Obadiah looked for water, but God was looking out for him and whole of Israel to supply their physical and spiritual needs abundantly.
+Obadiah looked for water, but God was looking out for him and all Israel to supply their physical and spiritual needs abundantly.
 When people are made aware of their lack, God is faithful to reveal Himself and meet needs we assumed were beyond His reach.
 1 Kings 18:38-39 shows God's response to Elijah's prayer: "Then the fire of the LORD fell and consumed the burnt sacrifice, and the wood and the stones and the dust, and it licked up the water that was in the trench.
 39 Now when all the people saw it, they fell on their faces; and they said, "The LORD, He is God!
 The LORD, He is God!"
 Consider the faithfulness of God to redeem a long drought so people's eyes would be opened and worship Him who is worthy!
 While people are looking to satisfy personal thirst and needs temporarily, God redeems our temporary need to supply our eternal needs by His grace.

 13 September 2024